exis-io/ExisChatIonic/README.md

 Assuming you forked our repo like we suggested you can modify the `server.js` code locally and push your changes to your forked repo on Github and then simply update the image to see your changes reflected.

-### Thanks for following this tutorial!
-Feel free to fork the repos and modify this app at you leisure!
+### Thanks for following this blog-tutorial!
+Feel free to fork the repos and modify this app!
 And if you'd like to show us what you did or you have any questions feel free to email us at [developers@exis.io](mailto:developers@exis.io)